 The doctor shifts uncomfortably.
 “Did you ever hear that story a year or so ago, the one about coffee beans going extinct?”
 She leaves the rest unsaid.

-Osbourne feels a little like Juliet, waking up to find dear Romeo already dead.
+Osbourne feels a little like Juliet awakening only to find dear Romeo already dead.
 He feels a breeze touch his cheek, and he turns to his right.

 He sees an open window.